George Floyd death: The groups trying to ensure violent unrest continues

 "The truth is, nobody really knows," Keith Ellison, the Attorney-General of Minnesota, told NBC show Meet The Press yesterday.

 "There's been a lot of videotape taken by demonstrators of people who are very suspicious, who really did start breaking windows.
-There have been other photographs of cars with no license plates.
+There have been other photographs of cars with no licence plates.
 Very suspicious behaviour."